Creamy tortellini with spinach and mushrooms is a super easy and delicious meatless one pan meal! Total comfort food.

 - This tortellini recipe doesn't make tons of extra sauce, so if you want it to be really saucy, I suggest adding another 1/4 cup of cream or so.

-- I used refrigerated cheese tortellini.
-You could use frozen tortellini as well, but they may take a little longer to cook (I'd reduce the heat a bit on step 4 and add another few minutes).
+- You could use frozen tortellini instead, but they may take a little longer to cook.
+I’d reduce the heat a bit on step 4 and add another few minutes.

-- You can swap the chicken broth for vegetable broth or white wine if you want this to be vegetarian.
+- Swap the chicken broth for vegetable broth or white wine if you want this to be vegetarian.

 Creamy Tortellini with Spinach and Mushrooms